Invoice Data Capture

 The capability of the tools used for invoice capture determines its efficacy, cost, and impact on business processes.
 At the fundamental level, there are three types of invoice capture solutions:

 - Good for small companies with limited operations

 Hence the increasing demand for automated data entry solutions

 Traditional or Template-based Invoice OCR:

 This type of solution works best for organizations that deal with a limited set of known invoice formats.
 Businesses that receive invoices from the same set of suppliers are an ideal use case for such solutions.
-They can make template-based rules for data extraction and validation.
+They can make template-based rules for data/information extraction and validation.